Editorial Standards

 Key Takeaways

-• Form 8809‑I is a paper submission mailed to the IRS in Austin, and for the automatic 90‑day extension no signature is required.
+- Form 8809‑I is a paper submission mailed to the IRS processing campus in Ogden, UT, and every Form 8809‑I must be signed under penalties of perjury (signature, title, and date), whether it is the automatic or the additional extension request.
 For a hardship extension, a signature is required.

-• Form 8966 is an electronic filing through IDES for most financial institutions, and you can request an electronic filing waiver on Form 8508‑I if needed.
+- Form 8966 is an electronic filing through IDES for most financial institutions, and you can request an electronic filing waiver on Form 8508‑I if needed (Form 8508‑I waives the electronic‑filing requirement only, it does not extend the time to file, so use Form 8809‑I for any time extension).

 What Is Form 8809‑I and Who Actually Needs It